Taking your super early

 - You will need to satisfy your super fund you are unable to meet reasonable and immediate living expenses (ie provide a budget of your household expenses and income).

 - You are only able to receive one payment in any consecutive 12 month period.
 The minimum is $1,000 or balance if you have less than $1,000.

 - Maximum payment is $10,000 gross (ie before tax).

-- The whole amount may be released to those over 55 years and 39 weeks and have received Commonwealth support for a cumulative 39 weeks after age 55 and not be gainfully employed on a full or part-time basis at the time you apply.
+- The whole amount may be released to those who have reached their preservation age (currently 56) plus 39 weeks and who have received Commonwealth support for a cumulative period of 39 weeks since reaching preservation age and not be gainfully employed on a full or part-time basis at the time of application.

 Important informationShow more